birkirb/hue-cli/README.md

 $ gem install hue-cli
 ```

+This will install the "hue" command.

 # Usage

-This install the hue command.
-Simply type
+To check the bridge state, simply type

 ```
 $ hue
 ```

-and the bridge state will be verified.
-Follow the instructions to register the application with your bridge.
+If this is the first time the command is run, it will scan for bridges on the network and attempt to register the application.
+Follow the on-screen instructions to do so.

 ## Register

-You can explicity register the application with
+You can also explicity register the application with

 ```
 $ hue register